Do you spend a lot of time at home in Stuttgart?

-This mix was recorded during Mannequin Records label showcase at Berlin club OHM.
-Do you feel close to the idea and concept of the label?
+This mix was recorded during Mannequin Records label showcase at OHM club in Berlin.
+Do you share the label’s concepts and ideas?

-I always thought of Mannequin Records as a label producing high-quality sound and I have been collecting their records beginning with the first release.
-I like to mix different music in my sets: from techno to various styles of synth wave.
+As for me, Mannequin Records is a label producing high-quality sound; I’ve been collecting their records since the very first release.
+I like mixing different music in my sets: from techno to various styles of synthwave.
 Releases of some artists from this label go along with my tastes and fit into my collection perfectly.

-In 1987 you organized your first party and played there as well.
+You organized your first party in 1987 and performed there as well.
 How did your tastes change over the last 30 years?

-In an old interview, once you said that most DJs preferred not to step beyond one style, and you, on the contrary, always tried to combine things.
-Now more and more artists play eclectic sets.
+You once said that most DJs prefer not to step beyond one style and you, on the contrary, always try to combine things.
+Now more and more artists prefer quite eclectic sets.
 How would you explain this trend?

-I think this trend is primarily linked to the recently formed need to escape monotony: you can’t surprise anyone by playing exclusively house or techno.
-Secondly, digital format and modern technologies have put DJing away from being elitist to being a common thing, made it available for almost everyone - there are many new artists and music nowadays.
-Moreover, the recording industry re-released many records that were inaccessible until recently, rare or expensive.
+I think this trend is primarily linked to the recently formed need to escape monotony: you can’t surprise anyone putting exclusively house or techno.
+Secondly, digital format and modern technologies put DJing away from being elitist, making it a common thing, available for almost everyone: there are lots of new artists and music nowadays.
+Moreover, the recording industry re-issued many records that were inaccessible until recently, being too rare or expensive.

 In another interview, you mentioned you prefer vinyl to digital.
 What do you think about this now?

-Sometimes I digitalize the tracks to make edits to them or do a remix, but mostly I use vinyl and cassettes.
-By buying vinyl, I support artists and the record industry.
+Sometimes I digitize some records to make edits or a remix; still, I mostly use vinyl and cassettes.
+Buying vinyl, I support artists and the record industry.